RobRR/bohemians-v-dundalk-prediction/README.md

+# Predictive football modelling: Shamrock Rovers v Derry City

+---

-🏟️ Match preview & form context
+### 🏟️ Match preview & form context

 When Bohemians and Dundalk last met at Dalymount Park in the League of Ireland's Premier Division on Friday, 20 March 2026, the game ended in a 1-1 draw.